Cartilage Piercing Infections - Causes, Symptoms & Treatment

 Red, tender skin around the piercing

 When your skin looks red and hurts when you touch it, that’s a sign of inflammation.
-The skin may even feel hot to the touch.
-It’s similar to the mechanism at work when you get a fever.
-That’s simply how your body fights bacteria and viruses.
+If this occurs, your skin may also feel hot to the touch.
+This is because elevated body temperature helps certain types of immune cells to work better when fighting bacteria and viruses.

-Note that your skin is going to be red and tender the first couple of days after a piercing, and that is normal healing.
-But if the initial redness passes and then comes back, or if the piercing remains red for longer than just a few days, you should treat it as though it’s infected.
+Note that your skin is going to be red and tender the first couple of days after a piercing, and that is part of the normal healing process.
+However, if the initial redness passes and then comes back, or if the piercing remains red for longer than just a few days, you should treat it as though it’s infected.

 Discharge draining from the piercing

-A normally healing cartilage piercing may drain a bit of clear fluid and form crusts.
-This is not a cause for alarm.
-But if the discharge coming from the piercing is yellowish or green, then it is pus, a sign of infection.
+A normally healing cartilage piercing may drain a bit of clear fluid and form crusts - this is not a cause for alarm.
+On the other hand, if the discharge coming from the piercing is yellowish or green, then it is pus, a sign of infection.

 Prolonged bleeding and scabbing

-Of course, there may be a bit of blood on the first day or two after a receiving a new piercing.
-You have a wound in your ear, after all.
-But when everything is going smoothly, that should clear up relatively quickly.
+Of course, there may be a bit of blood on the first day or two after a receiving a new piercing; you have a wound in your ear, after all.
+Despite this, when everything is going smoothly, the bleeding should clear up relatively quickly.
 If your piercing continues to bleed, start treating it for infection.

 How To Treat An Infected Cartilage Piercing